esanchezgomez/network-challenge/README.md

 ### Prerequisites

 For this project you will need:
-* A GitHub account to be able to clone this repository
+* A <strong>GitHub account</strong> to be able to clone this repository
-* Have Terraform installed.
+* Have <strong>Terraform installed</strong>.
 Instructions how to install Terraform on Windows, Mac and Linux devices can be found <a href="https://learn.hashicorp.com/tutorials/terraform/install-cli">here</a>
   ```sh
   npm install npm@latest -g
   ```